caiobessa/javascript-concepts/README.md

 ### Create vs New

 - "Object.create" create a object in the prototype.
+Ex Object.create(Pearson) =  object.prototype = new Pearson();
-- Create a object.
+-  "new" Create a object with the prototype type "Object".

 ```javascript
 // polyfill